 Fitch views Connecticut as having still strong gap-closing capacity, but this capacity has been reduced in recent biennia due to the state's comparatively weak economic and revenue performance.
-Expenditure and revenue actions, particularly expenditure cuts, remain the state's primary sources of financial resilience given limited reserve funding since the Great Recession, although the statutorily required \$665 million deposit to the BRF related to the one-time repatriation of hedge fund managers' overseas profits in 2017 could boost the BRF to a more substantial 4.8% of fiscal 2018 net revenues from 1.2% in fiscal 2017.
-The deposit is required under a new volatility cap included in the 2018-2019 enacted budget that directs all revenue from estimated and final PIT payments in excess of \$3.15 billion to the BRF.
+Expenditure and revenue actions, particularly expenditure cuts, have been the state's primary sources of financial resilience given limited reserve funding since the Great Recession, although the balance in the BRF is expected to be boosted by a net \$556 million deposit in fiscal 2018.
+The deposit, related to the one-time repatriation of hedge fund managers' overseas profits in 2017, is after use of \$718 million for the expected operating deficit (4% of revenues) in fiscal 2018.
+With the deposit, the BRF will be boosted to a more substantial 4.3% of fiscal 2018 net revenues from 1.2% in fiscal 2017, and is projected to rise further in fiscal 2019.

+The fiscal 2018 deposit is required under a volatility cap included in the 2018-2019 enacted budget that directs all revenue from estimated and final PIT payments in excess of \$3.15 billion to the BRF.
 If the BRF reaches a balance of 15% of net general fund appropriations, no additional deposits are required.
+The legislature subsequently modified the volatility cap requirements, subjecting the \$3.15 billion threshold to annual adjustment by a formula of compound annual growth in personal income over the prior five-year period.
+This change has the effect of annually increasing the threshold that mandates deposits to the BRF.
+The threshold amount may also be modified by a three-fifths majority of the General Assembly in response to changes in state or federal tax law or significant adjustments to economic growth or tax collections.

-Notwithstanding this provision, funds continue to be available from the BRF to cure a prior fiscal year deficit or if estimated general fund revenues decline by 1% or more from the forecast used to enact the budget.
+The BRF may be drawn upon to cure a prior fiscal year deficit or if estimated general fund revenues decline by 1% or more from the forecast used to enact the budget.
 Future legislation can also assign surplus balances to other uses.
-Consequently, the state could tap the BRF as part of its actions to close the identified budget gap in fiscal 2018, resulting in an uncertain, final balance for the BRF this fiscal year.

-Draws on the BRF balance have been used to close ending deficits of \$113 million in fiscal 2015, \$170 million in fiscal 2016, and \$23 million in fiscal 2017.
-The draw in fiscal 2017 was much less than forecast, as the state implemented across-the-board personnel savings, reduced municipal and education funding, and reduced sales and use tax transfers to locals to address a May 2017 forecast budget gap of \$390 million.
+These powers permit the state's expected use of the BRF as part of its actions to close the identified budget gap in fiscal 2018 and follows draws on the BRF balance to close ending deficits of \$113 million in fiscal 2015, \$170 million in fiscal 2016, and \$23 million in fiscal 2017.
 The \$213 million fiscal 2017 BRF balance was well below the nearly \$1.4 billion peak in fiscal 2009.

-Recent budgetary challenges have been driven by revenue underperformance, particularly in the non-withholding component of PIT collections, although the state took extensive administrative and legislative actions first to narrow the gaps before relying on reserves.
+Recent budgetary challenges have been driven by revenue underperformance, particularly in the non-withholding component of PIT collections.
+The state took extensive administrative and legislative actions first to narrow forecast gaps before relying on reserves.
 Fitch believes tax rate increases adopted in recent biennial budgets, together with the passage of the TCJA, could make future revenue initiatives more challenging.
 Financial resilience is supported by multiple revenue monitoring mechanisms, including consensus forecasting, and disciplined mechanisms to respond to identified budgetary weakness.